Skip to Content

 2. The Kananaskis

-The Kananaskis, often referred to as Alberta’s Mountain Playground, has plenty to see and do!
+The Kananaskis, often referred to as Alberta’s Mountain Playground, has plenty to see and do whether you visit in the winter or summer!
 It’s very easy to spend a few days touring this area.

 The following are some of the best things to do in Kananaskis:

-• Upper Kananaskis Lake — it’s a huge, picturesque lake surrounded by sweeping mountain vistas, woodlands, hiking paths, and ski lines.
-Regardless of the season, there is lots to do and see at this lake.
+- Upper Kananaskis Lake – This is a huge, picturesque lake surrounded by sweeping mountain vistas, woodlands, hiking paths, and ski lines.
+Regardless of the season, there is lots to do and see at Upper Kananaskis Lake!

-• Kananaskis Nordic Spa – This is one of the most exquisite spas in the Rocky Mountains, with access to the Hydrotherapy cycle (Five Pools), the Eucalyptus Steam Room, Alchemist Steam Room, Finnish Sauna, Banyan & Barrel Saunas, and the Exfoliation Cabin starting at $119 CAD.
+- Kananaskis Nordic Spa – This is one of the most exquisite spas in the Rocky Mountains!
+The Kananaskis Nordic Spa gives you access to the Hydrotherapy cycle (Five Pools), the Eucalyptus Steam Room, the Alchemist Steam Room, the Finnish Sauna, Banyan & Barrel Saunas, and the Exfoliation Cabin starting at $129 CAD.

 3. Canmore